 I was scanning through my fire tv programming to find a faith-based film, for my Movie Reviews section this week, and just happened to see one of my blogger friends; Mitch Teemley, in the trailer of Promises to Keep.
 My first reaction was “I am going to kill him, he snuck this one in on me.”
 But, to my chagrin, curiosity got the better of me—I had to watch and see.
 I’ve seen his work behind the camera (Healing River), but not in front of it.
 So this was really creme brulee for me!

 That’s what happened to our leading man, Jonathan Michaels (Mitch Teemley), while sitting around a table in their store.
 Thomas Goodman (Chuck Gillespie) finally got the annulment papers from the church.
 He is so happy.
 But that happiness is short-lived because in the jubilation he succumbs to a heart attack.
 Evelyn (Christine Jones) left her Catholic faith to marry him, a divorcé.
-Those annulment papers proved once and for all before God and men that his marriage to Evelyn was an honorable one.
-Thus, opening the door for her return to her faith and the church.
+Those annulment papers proved once and for all, before God and men, that his marriage to Evelyn was an honorable one.
+Thus, opening the door for her return to the church and her faith.

 Jonathan tries to check on Evelyn who says, “Jonathan, you know he’s not even cold yet.”
 Closing the door in his face as he simply tries honoring his friend’s request.
 Jonathan walks away hurt and befuddled.

 When Evelyn finds out her son, Aaron (Warren Bryson), is seeing Jonathan’s daughter, Lisa, (Arizona Craycraft).
 She hits the roof and goes over to the store to confront Jonathan, with the intent of coercing him into breaking them up.
 But, in the process of wine tasting, ends up rekindling their old romance.